 What does a background check show in California?

-A background check in California typically reveals information such as an individual’s criminal history, employment history, education credentials, credit history, and driving records.
+A background check in California typically reveals information such as an individual's criminal history, employment history, education credentials, credit history, and driving records.
 The specifics of what is included in a background check can vary depending on the type of check conducted and the purpose for which it is being performed.
-Employers and other entities conducting background checks must comply with state and federal laws governing the use and dissemination of such information.
+Employers and other entities conducting background checks must comply with state and federal laws governing using and disseminating such information.

 Do arrests show up on background checks in California?